Pauletta Foppa

 Pauletta Soréa Foppa (born 22 December 2000) is a French handball player for Brest Bretagne Handball and the French national team.

 Career

 Foppa started playing handball at the age of 10.
 In 2018, at age 17, she began her senior club career with Brest, and made her senior debut on the French national team on November 22, 2018.

 Her sporting achievements include 3 gold medals with the French national team at the European Championships (2018), the Olympic Games (2020), and the World Championships (2023).

 She has also won the French league and the French Cup with her club Brest.

+For the 2025 World Championship she won bronze medals losing to Germany in the semifinal and beating Netherlands in extra time in the third place playoff.
+During the tournament she played both as her usual position pivot and as a back player, leaving the pivot position to Sarah Bouktit.

 Personal life

 Born in France, Foppa is of Cameroonian descent.